-- If necessary, an appropriately qualified medical practitioner is present throughout a sports entertainment involving boxing, wrestling, judo, karate or other sports entertainment of a similar nature; - Where a ring is involved, it is constructed and supported to the Licensing Authority's' satisfaction and any material used to form the skirt around the ring is flame-retardant; - At any wrestling or other entertainments of a similar nature members of the public do not occupy any seat within 2.5 metres of the ring; - At water sports entertainments, staff adequately trained in rescue and life saving procedures are stationed and remain within the vicinity of the water at all material times (see also Managing Health and Safety in Swimming Pools issued jointly by the Health and Safety Commission and Sport England).
+- If necessary, an appropriately qualified medical practitioner is present throughout a sports entertainment involving boxing, wrestling, judo, karate, or other sports entertainment of a similar nature. - Where a ring is involved, it is constructed and supported to the Licensing Authority's' satisfaction and any material used to form the skirt around the ring is flame-retardant. - At any wrestling or other entertainments of a similar nature members of the public do not occupy any seat within 2.5 metres of the ring. - At water sports entertainments, staff adequately trained in rescue and lifesaving procedures are stationed and remain within the vicinity of the water at all material times (see also Health and Safety HSG179 HSE Publications)